 Boniface was a man of action, but he was also sensitive to the feelings of those with whom he came in contact.
 His organizing genius and loyalty to Rome influenced Germany’s Christianity for centuries.

 He fed them with the fat of wheat, alleluia; and filled them with honey, out of the rock, alleluia, alleluia, alleluia.
 (Ps.
 80: 2) Rejoice in God, our Helper sing aloud to the God of Jacob. v.
 Glory be to the Father and to the Son and to the Holy Ghost, as it was in the beginning, is now and ever shall be, world without end.
 Amen.
 Repeat He fed them……

 O God, Who in a wonderful Sacrament hast left unto us the memorial of Thy Passion; grant, we beseech Thee, that we may so venerate the sacred mysteries of Thy Body and Blood as to experience continually within ourselves the fruit of Thy Redemption.
 Who livest and reignest, with God the Father, in the unity of the Holy Ghost, God, Forever and ever.
 R. Amen.

-May the solemn feast of blessed Anthony, Your Confessor and Doctor, make Your Church rejice, O God, so that, ever sustained by spiritual help, she may deserve to reap everlasting joy.
-Through Jesus Christ, thy Son our Lord, Who liveth and reigneth with thee, in the unity of the Holy Ghost, ever one God, world without end.
+O God, Who, through the zeal of blessed Boniface, Your Martyr and Bishop, graciously called a multitude of people to the knowledge of Your name, mercifully grant that we who keep his feast may also enjoy his patronage.
+Through Jesus Christ, thy Son our Lord, Who liveth and reigneth with thee, in the unity of the Holy Ghost, God, world without end.
 R. Amen.

 LESSON 1 Corinthians 11: 23-29